-SECTION FINDINGS, PURPOSE A ND INTENT.
-The Board of Supervi sors

-trees and tree communities locate

-and distinctive natural resource.

-, nany native and non-native trees ar

-0 1 reat beauty.
-The health and welfare

-• es be conserved in order to preserv

-y, reduce erosion, flood hazards an

-· · habitats, intercept pollutants in the air,

-ard of Supervisors finds that

-3 3 • propagation and preservation of tre

-within the County will t further the maintenance a nd advancement of these public val lues.
+SECTION .
+FINDINGS, PURPOSE AND INTENT.
+The Board of Supervisors finds and declares that the existing and future trees and tree communities located within the County of San Mateo are a valuable and distinctive natural resource.
+The urbanized areas of the County are forested by many native and non-native trees and contain individual trees and groups communities of trees of great beauty.
+The health and welfare of the citizens of the County require that these trees be conserved in order to preserve the scenic beauty and property values of the County, reduce erosion, flood hazards and risk of landslides, maintain plant, animal and human habitats, intercept pollutants in the air, reduce or treat stormwater pollutants and mitigate impacts of climate change.
+The Board of Supervisors finds that establishing regulations controlling the removal, propagation and preservation of trees within the County will further the maintenance and advancement of these public values benefits.

 The Board of Supervisors finds and declares that the tree canopy in the County is considerably altered from conditions encountered by settlers starting in the 18th Century.
-Logging, land clearing, stream channelization, grazing, suburban and urban development and other land management practices contributed to considerable loss of indigenous trees throughout the County.
+Logging, land clearing, stream channelization, grazing, grassland conversion, suburban and urban development and other land management practices contributed to considerable loss of indigenous trees and introduction of exotic trees throughout the urbanized areas of the County.
 In the urbanized areas, historic canopy was often supplemented or replaced first by fruit trees, and subsequently by a mix of indigenous and exotic trees.
 Preserving and planting indigenous trees in proper locations enhances wildlife habitat, mitigates climate change, increases biodiversity, conserves water and improves watershed function.

 It is the intent of this division to regulate the removal of trees within the urbanized areas of the County in order to retain as many trees as possible, consistent with the purpose of this section and the reasonable use and enjoyment of private property.
 It is also the intent of this division to preserve as many protected trees as possible throughout the County, particularly indigenous trees, to provide for a healthy urban forest, and increase tree cover as ecologically appropriate in certain areas of the County through staff review of tree removal permit applications and the development review process.
-Consistent with these goals it is the County's intent that there shall be no-net loss in the County's tree canopy, and over time, areas historically covered by trees, will increase tree cover.
+Consistent with these goals it is the County's intent that there shall be no-net loss in the County's urban tree canopy, except for areas with excessive tree cover, and over time, urban areas historically covered bydeficient in trees, will increase-tree cover similar to historical conditions.